browzomje/browzomje-patches/README.md

-# 👋🧩 Morphe Patches template
+# 🧩 browzomje's Morphe Patches

-Template repository for Morphe Patches.
+A collection of patches for Android applications, designed for the [Morphe](https://morphe.software) patcher.

 ## ❓ About

-This is a template to create a new Morphe Patches repository.
-TODO: Update this about section with a brief introduction/summary about this repo and what it offers.
+This repository provides custom enhancements and modifications for Android apps, currently supporting:
+- **Pinterest**

+These patches allow you to remove advertisements, block tracking, and add new utility features directly to the apps.

 ## 🩹 Patches list